tatey/maps.antennamate.com/README.markdown

     $ script/deploy

 The site is built into `tmp/deploy`.
 The directory is deleted before building by the deploy script.
+Assets are minified.

 Finally, everything is accelorated through Cloudfront for extra low-latency goodness.
 HTTP headers can be configured by editing `config/s3_bucket.yml`.